Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Single-Criterion Pairwise Comparison Problem

-Since a nonunique solution vector of the pairwise comparison problem may make it difficult to derive an optimal decision, further analysis is needed to characterize the result by one or two vectors that are reasonably representative of the solution.
+A nonunique solution vector of the pairwise comparison problem may make it difficult to derive an optimal decision, and thus further analysis is needed to characterize the result by one or two vectors that are reasonably representative of the solution.
 An approach developed in \cite{Krivulin2019Tropical} suggests to reduce the entire set of solutions to two vectors that provide the ``best'' and ``worst'' answers to the questions of which alternative has the highest rating and how much this rating differs from the ratings of other alternatives.
-As the best solution, we take a vector that maximally differentiates the alternatives with the highest and lowest ratings, and as the worst a vector that minimally differentiates all alternatives.
+As the best solution, the approach takes a vector that maximally differentiates the alternatives with the highest and lowest ratings, and as the worst a vector that minimally differentiates all alternatives.
+The difference between alternatives is measured by the ratio in the form of a multiplicative version of the Hilbert (span, range) seminorm of the vector $\bm{x}$, which is given by